videojs/video.js/docs/guides/faq.md

 For those devices that support autoplaying, like iOS10 and Chrome for Android 53+, you must mute the video or have a video without audio tracks to be able to play it.

-We do not recommend doing this manually using attributes on the video element.
-Instead you should pass the [autoplay option][autoplay-option] with a value of `'any'` or `'muted'`.
+We do not recommend doing this manually using attributes on the `video` element.
+Instead, you should pass the [autoplay option][autoplay-option] with a value of `'any'` or `'muted'`.
 See the previous link for more information on using that option.

-> NOTE: At this point the autoplay attribute and option are NOT a guarantee that your video will autoplay.
+> NOTE: At this point, the autoplay attribute and option are NOT a guarantee that your video will autoplay.

 ## Q: How can I play RTMP video in Video.js?